Lucgril/SocialDevelop/README.md

 * You have to add the freemarker.jar, mail.jar and mysql-connector.jar.
 * Running the web application that you have just opened on Tomcat within Netbeans.

+Please refer to the Documentazione.pdf inside the folder documentazione for the complete documentation of SocialDevelop project.